Stary Ciepielów and Rekówka massacre: Rekówka

 At the same time, when the first German unit arrived at Stary Ciepielów, around 10 gendarmes came to neighbouring Rekówka.
-They were led by the non-commissioned officer named Bierner (he was an Austrian from Vienna).
+They were led by a non-commissioned officer named Bierner (he was an Austrian from Vienna).
 The gendarmes went first to the sołtys of Rekówka and ordered him to show the farm which was inhabited by the two related families: Kosior and Skoczylas.
 Then they surrounded the farm and detained all Poles who were there.
-When the Germans came Piotr Skoczylas, his two sons and older daughter were not present in the house.
-However, the gendarmes captured Piotr's mother-in-law, Marianna Kiścińska, his younger daughter Leokadia and ten-year-old Henryka Kordula – Leokadia's friend from neighbouring farm.
+When the Germans came, Piotr Skoczylas, his two sons and older daughter were not present in the house.
+However, the gendarmes captured Piotr's mother-in-law, Marianna Kiścińska, his younger daughter Leokadia and ten-year-old Henryka Kordula – Leokadia's friend from a neighbouring farm.
 Also, Stanisław Kosior, his wife and four of their children were among the detained.
-Gendarmes searched out the farm and found books which belonged to the Jewish refugees who were supported by the Skoczylas family.
+Gendarmes searched the farm and found books which belonged to the Jewish refugees who were supported by the Skoczylas family.

 Bierner was going to send a group of his men in search of Piotr Skoczylas and the rest of his children.
 However, before they left the farm one of Piotr's sons, Józef, came back from the local dairy.
 He was beaten, threatened with a gun and then taken by two gendarmes to search for his father.
 On one of the neighbouring farms, Józef accidentally met his younger brother Jan.
 His German escort did not recognize Jan, nevertheless, they assumed that he must know Skoczylas's family, so they ordered him to go with them and help identify Piotr.
 When they reached the Tymienica Stara, Józef escaped.
 However, in the same village gendarmes found and arrested his father.

-In the meantime few gendarmes came to Rekówka by car and ordered Bierner and his men to immediately execute all detained Poles.
+In the meantime a few gendarmes came to Rekówka by car and ordered Bierner and his men to immediately execute all detained Poles.
 Nine people were taken out from the house.
-Eight-year-old son of the Kosior, Mieczysław, tried to escape, but he was shot on the spot.
+The eight-year-old son of the Kosiors, Mieczysław, tried to escape, but he was shot on the spot.
 Other Poles were executed in the barn.
 According to the witnesses another son of Kosior, probably Jan, tried to escape but after he ran around 200 meters he was shot.
 Tomasz Kordula tried to save his daughter, but he was beaten and driven away by one of the gendarmes.

 Before the execution was finished, two gendarmes came back from Tymienica Stara with Piotr and Jan Skoczylas.
-Still unaware that Jan is Piotr's son, they ordered the young man to go away and then took Piotr to the barn and shot him.
-Before they left, they looted the farm and set fire on the barn.
+Still unaware that Jan was Piotr's son, they ordered the young man to go away and then took Piotr to the barn and shot him.
+Before they left, they looted the farm and set fire to the barn.